 Physical attendance to the conference is strongly encouraged, but the conference will offer a hybrid participation option for participants unable to do otherwise.
 At least one full registration will be required per accepted paper, regardless of the mode of participation.

 We will use double-blind peer review.
 All submissions must be anonymous.
 We will use a somewhat relaxed implementation of double-blind peer review: you are free to disseminate your work through arXiv and other online repositories and give presentations on your work as usual.
 However, please make sure you do not mention your own name or affiliation in the submission, and please do not include obvious references that reveal your identity.
 A reviewer who has not previously seen the paper should be able to read it without accidentally learning the identity of the authors.
 Please feel free to ask the PC chairs if you have any questions about the double-blind policy of OPODIS 2022.

 - Papers are to be submitted electronically through HotCRP at the following link: https://hotcrp.info.ucl.ac.be/opodis2022/.

 - Submissions must be in English, in pdf format.

 - Submissions must be prepared using the LaTeX style templates for LIPIcs, choosing the A4 paper option.

-- Length: a submission must not exceed 15 pages, including everything but references.
+- Length: a submission must not exceed 15 pages, including everything but the cover page and references.
 Unlimited pages are allowed for references.